 If in doubt, you can always check Google’s SEO guide.

-The process we use at our digital marketing agency is exactly that.
-It’s effective and we’ve tested it time and again to make sure that it works and falls in line with how people search the web and how they use Google.
-But before we head down the rabbit hole of how to create metadata, it’s important to understand both what it does and why taking a casual approach to the process is a long-term recipe for bad results and an eventual domain disaster.
+Still with us?
+Good.
+Our process is effective and we’ve tested it time and again to make sure that it falls in line with how people search the web and how they use Google.
+But before we head down the rabbit hole, it’s important to understand both what it does and why taking a casual approach to the process is a long-term recipe for bad results and domain disaster.

 Understanding How Google’s Search Results Pages Work